pikers/piker/README.rst

 ===================
 On Archlinux you need the following dependencies::

-   pacman -S python-docutils gstreamer sdl2_ttf sdl2_mixer sdl2_image
+   pacman -S python-docutils gstreamer sdl2_ttf sdl2_mixer sdl2_image xclip

 To manually install the async branch of ``kivy`` from github do (though this should be done as part of the ``pipenv install`` below)::